ddev/ddev/docs/content/users/install/ddev-installation.md

     sudo dnf install --refresh ddev
     ```

-    In the future you can update as usual, with `sudo dnf upgrade ddev`.
-(Signed repo support will be added in the near future.)
+    In the future you can update as usual using `sudo dnf upgrade ddev`.
+(Signed repository support will be added in the near future.)

-    ### Arch systems
+    ### Arch Linux

     For Arch-based systems including `Arch Linux`, `EndeavourOS` and `Manjaro` we maintain the [ddev-bin](https://aur.archlinux.org/packages/ddev-bin/) package in AUR.
 To install use `yay -S ddev` or whatever other AUR tool you use; to upgrade `yay -Syu ddev`.

     As a one-time initialization, run `mkcert -install`.

-    ### Alternate installation approaches: homebrew and install_ddev.sh script
+    ### Alternate Linux Install Methods

-    You can also use the [homebrew](#homebrew) and [install_ddev.sh script](#install_ddev.sh-install-script) techniques exactly on macOS to install or upgrade DDEV on Linux.
+    You can also use two macOS install methods to install or update DDEV on Linux: [Homebrew](#homebrew) (on ARM64 computers) and the standalone [install script](#install-script).

 === "Windows WSL2"

     ## Windows WSL2

     Windows WSL2 is a fantastic way to run DDEV and your web components.
-It's Linux, which means a different experience for many Windows users.
-It's Ubuntu Linux by default as described here, so it's worth taking a little time to explore how Ubuntu and bash work, including standard system commands and installation and upgrade procedures.
+It’s Linux, which means a different experience for many Windows users.
+It’s Ubuntu Linux by default as described here, so it’s worth taking a little time to explore how Ubuntu and Bash work, including standard system commands and installation and upgrade procedures.

     **WSL2 is the recommended installation method for all Windows users**.

-     **Using WSL2 to install and run DDEV is not the same as using Docker Desktop's WSL2 engine, which itself runs in WSL2, but can serve applications running in both traditional WIndows and inside WSL2.**
+    **Using WSL2 to install and run DDEV is not the same as using Docker Desktop’s WSL2 engine, which itself runs in WSL2, but can serve applications running in both traditional WIndows and inside WSL2.**

     **All Windows 10/11 editions (including Windows 10 Home) support WSL2**.
-If you're already familiar with DDEV on Windows, you might have been using NFS for better filesystem performance. **You won't need NFS anymore once you switch to WSL2**, since it provides awesome filesystem performance out of the box.
+If you’re already familiar with DDEV on Windows, you might have been using NFS for better filesystem performance. **You won't need NFS anymore once you switch to WSL2**, since it provides awesome filesystem performance out of the box.

     The WSL2 install process involves: